tpaksu/xdebug-toggle/README.md

 - Modifying the current INI file used by PHP, located with parsing the "php_info()" output containing the line "Loaded Configuration File: [path/to/php.ini]"
 - Restarting the valet NGINX server with the command `valet restart nginx`

-If you use something else than Laravel Valet, and want to automate your stuff, you can change the command in `src\Commands\XdebugToggle@restartServices` method to suit your own.
+If you use something else than Laravel Valet, and want to automate your stuff, you can change the **XDEBUG_SERVICE_RESTART_COMMAND** in your environment file, or the `xdebugtoggle.service_restart_command` configuration in xdebug-toggle.php configuration file to suit your own.

 ## Installation